ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 Submit
 ======
 There are two options for submitting the batch job, both with an option to halt_on_error.
-Option 1 :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit` provides a simple interface that will perform all the individual step by default (e.g., request batch job, submit data, poll for status, and submit files).
-If enabled it will also retrieve any batch errors.
+Option 1 :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit` provides a simple interface that will perform all the individual step by default (e.g., request create and upload, poll for status, retrieve errors, and submit files).
 However, handling errors using option 1 is limited.
 In Option 2 each step is done individually and allows for greater control of the submit process.
-You can request a batch job using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_job` , submit data using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_data` and then go retrieve data from remote endpoint while ThreatConnect processes the batch job.
-Then poll using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.poll` for status and submit the next job request.
+You can create and upload a batch job using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit_create_and_upload` and then go retrieve data from remote endpoint while ThreatConnect processes the batch job.
+Then poll using :py:meth:`~tcex.tcex_batch_v2.TcExBatch.poll` for status and then when the job is Completed the next job request can be submitted.
 If batch errors are reported in the Batch status the :py:meth:`~tcex.tcex_batch_v2.TcExBatch.errors` method can be used to retrieve the errors.

+.. note:: The setting **synchronousBatchSaveLimit** in the ThreatConnect UI -> System Settings controls the synchronous processing of batch jobs.
+If the batch job is smaller than the defined value the batch data will be processed synchronously and the batch status will be returned on completion without the need to poll.
+The :py:meth:`~tcex.tcex_batch_v2.TcExBatch.submit` method provides logic for handling this so the developer is not required to check if the job was queued.

 Option 1
 --------